Scene-wide Acoustic Parameter Estimation

 \section{Datasets}

-We consider several public datasets that include both scene geometry and RIRs, including \citep{gotz2021, GWA, prawda_karolina_2022_6985104}.
-However, for our task, we require a dataset with a large number of unique scene geometries, with multiple sources per scene, a dense grid of receivers, and multi-channel responses.
-In addition, we require diverse scene geometries and acoustics throughout the dataset.
-We have a particular interest in multi-room scenes that represent typical indoor apartments, which are known for complex late reverberation phenomena \citep{mckenzie2021, bilon2006}.
-Therefore, we conduct experiments using one existing state-of-the-art dataset, SoundSpaces \citep{henJSGAIRG20}, and construct a novel dataset, the Multi-room Apartments Simulation (MRAS) dataset.
+We consider several public datasets that include both scene geometry and RIRs, including \cite{gotz2021, GWA, prawda_karolina_2022_6985104}.
+However, we require a dataset with a large number of unique scene geometries, with multiple sources per scene, a dense grid of receivers, and multi-channel responses.
+In addition, we require diverse scene geometries and acoustics.
+We have a particular interest in multi-room scenes that represent typical indoor apartments, which are known for complex late reverberation phenomena \cite{mckenzie2021, bilon2006}.
+Therefore, we conduct experiments using one existing state-of-the-art dataset, SoundSpaces \cite{henJSGAIRG20}, and construct a novel dataset, the Multi-room Apartments Simulation (MRAS) dataset.